Northfield’s Grand Little Hotel

 Bounded by the city’s main thoroughfare and the Cannon River, Archer House occupies more than a central location in Northfield.
 For generations of guests and locals, it IS Northfield — a geographical and architectural landmark, a host to college visitors, and an exemplar of the town’s spirit of hospitality.

-Intimate In Scale, Lavish In AmenitiesMany a larger hotel would envy Archer House’s broad range of amenities, including a coffee shop & bakery, two full-service restaurants, and a riverside lounge with full bar, along with retail shops, workout room, and meeting and event spaces for up to 100 people.
+Intimate In Scale, Lavish In AmenitiesMany a larger hotel would envy Archer House’s broad range of amenities, including two restaurants, retail shops, and meeting and event spaces for up to 100 people.

 Hospitality Of Historical ProportionsArcher House River Inn has welcomed guests for nearly 140 years.
 At the time of construction, Northfield was chiefly known as the town where several members of Jesse James’ gang had been captured and killed one year earlier.
 James D. Archer sought to counter his home’s outlaw image by creating a hotel that would be a landmark for hospitality and elegance.
 Built in the French Second Empire style, the inn that bears his name still dominates downtown Northfield with its stately red brick façade, gracefully proportioned mansard roof, and arched dormer windows.